-If you should need a replacement window, glass repair or emergency glazing while touring overseas, then contact your insurer who will liaise with Autoglass and the relevant country, to meet your requirements.
+If you should need a replacement window, glass repair or emergency glazing while touring overseas, then contact your insurer who will liaise with their glass partners in the relevant country, to meet your requirements.
 If you are insured with Club Care the number you need is 01277 243000.

 - Keep plastic side or roof windows securely closed while travelling.

 - When travelling at speed, also consider winding up door windows.

 - Wipe sucker rings off windscreen windows to deter thieves - a thief may break a window simply because they can see the sucker ring left on the windscreen from a removed sat nav and they hope you’ve put the equipment in the glove box or under a seat.

 - Keep blinds and curtains closed so would-be-thieves can’t see valuables inside and break windows to get them.